The application process at Presbyterian College is highly personalized.

 || May 1

-Note: Space in the incoming class becomes limited for candidates submitting applications after February 1.
-PC bases admissions decisions on available space, as well as, academic performance and talents.
+Space in the incoming class becomes limited for candidates submitting applications after February 1.
+PC bases admissions decisions on available space, academic performance, and talents.